 Postgraduate Advanced Practice Provider Fellowship Program

-The Norton Healthcare – Sullivan University Post Graduate APP Fellowship Program is designed to transition graduate physician assistants and nurse practitioners from general practice to specialized practice in an acute care setting.
+The postgraduate Norton Healthcare Advanced Practice Provider Fellowship Program is designed to transition graduate physician assistants and nurse practitioners from general practice to specialized practice in a number of areas, including acute care and oncology.

-This fellowship is seeking membership with the Association of Post-Graduate PA Programs (APPAP) and will seek credentialing.
+This fellowship is an active member of the Association of Postgraduate Physician Assistant Programs (APPAP) and will seek credentialing.

 Application Process

-Applications must be submitted via single email with the following: (one PDF file is preferred)
+Applications must be submitted in a single email with the following documents attached (ideally together in one PDF file):

-• Three letters of recommendation (one from physician assistant or nurse practitioner program, others must be from a physician, physician assistant or nurse practitioner) with contact information
+• Three letters of recommendation with contact information included: One from a physician assistant or nurse practitioner program; others must be from a physician, physician assistant or nurse practitioner

 • Curriculum vitae